 Specialisation available in TaurangaApplied Computing

-Applied Computing is an in-depth exploration of computer technologies and methods used to build sophisticated, usable and robust computer systems (or applications).
+Applied Computing is an in-depth exploration of computer technologies, techniques and methods used to build sophisticated, usable and robust computer systems (or applications).
 You will acquire knowledge and skills to keep up with the fast-changing landscape of real-world application development.

 Read more about studying Computer Science at the University of Waikato, Hamilton campus.